Observed Timescales of Stellar Feedback in Star-Forming, Low-Mass Galaxies: Ionized Gas Results

 \section{Ionized Gas Results}

 The results of Spearman's rank correlation tests between the SFR at each time bin and the current H$\alpha$ velocity dispersion are shown in Figure \ref{boot_rs_ha_full}.
-Each point represents the degree of correlation between the current $\sigma_{H\alpha}$ and the SFR at a specific lookback time with the 1$\sigma$ uncertainties shaded blue.
-No distinct peak is observed as at any timescale and all $\rho$ values fall between 0.133 and 0.188, indicating no statistically significant correlation.
-The possible indications of a correlation seen in Paper I and II were likely artifacts of the small sample sizes, where a few regions strongly influenced the results.
-A few regions with higher SFRs 10-25~Myr ago and high current velocity dispersions appear to be responsible for the observed potential correlation in Paper I and Paper II.
+Each point represents the degree of correlation between the current $\sigma_{H\alpha}$ and the SFR at a specific lookback time with the 1$\sigma$ uncertainties shaded blue. {No clear increase in the strength of the correlation} is observed as at any timescale and all $\rho$ values fall between 0.13 and 0.20, indicating no statistically significant correlation.
+The possible indications of a correlation seen in \citetalias{LCH_2022,LCH_2023} were likely artifacts of the small sample sizes, where a few regions strongly influenced the results.
+A few regions with higher SFRs 10-25~Myr ago and high current velocity dispersions appear to be responsible for the observed potential correlation in \citetalias{LCH_2022,LCH_2023}.
 The larger number of regions here reduces the influence of individual regions and we observe no correlation between $\sigma_{H\alpha}$ and the SFR in the past 5-500~Myrs.

-The previously observed correlation between the ionized gas kinematics and star formation activity is between the H$\alpha$ derived SFRs (sensitive to t$<$10~Myr) and $\sigma_{H\alpha}$ in IFU studies (e.g., \citealt{Green10,Moiseev15,Zhou17,Law22}).
+The previously observed correlation between the ionized gas kinematics and star formation activity is between the H$\alpha$ derived SFRs (sensitive to t$<$10~Myr) and $\sigma_{H\alpha}$ in IFU studies (e.g., \citealt{Green10, Moiseev15, Zhou17, Law22}).
 However, our CMD-derived SFHs do not provide the SFR for t$<$5~Myr \citep{McQuinn10a}, which limits our ability to test this correlation.
 For individual regions, H$\alpha$ fluxes are too low to reliably derive SFRs, making the data insensitive to correlations on very short timescales (see e.g., \citealt{Lee09} for a discussion of the effectiveness of star formation tracers at low SFRs).